ArjixWasTaken/anime-downloader-js/README.md

 ## Install
 * clone this repo
-* cd into it and run `yard install` (I recommend using yarn, npm should also work but I had issues with it before.)
+* cd into it and run `yarn install` (I recommend using yarn, npm should also work but I had issues with it before.)

 ## Run
 This package registers its entry command as `anim`.